Presented by the NYS Justice Center for the Protection of People with Special Needs

 As a mandated reporter, I acknowledge my legal obligation under Social Services Law § 491, as may be amended from time to time or superseded, to report all allegations of reportable incidents immediately upon discovery to the Justice Center’s Vulnerable Persons’ Central Register by calling 1-855-373-2122.

-Questions about the award or completion of the application should be directed to the Office of Outreach, Prevention and Support at [email protected].
+Questions about the award should be directed to the Office of Outreach, Prevention and Support at [email protected].